MicrosoftDocs/playfab-docs/playfab-docs/sdks/sdk-overview.md

 ## PlayFab SDK

-PlayFab SDK enables you to use a majority of our features, including LiveOps, commerce, matchmaking, and data analytics.
+PlayFab SDK enables you to use a majority of our features, including LiveOps, economy, matchmaking, and data analytics.
 For more information, see [PlayFab SDKs](playfab-sdk-intro.md).

 ## PlayFab Party SDK